Grey petrel: Description

+As a member of the Procellariiformes, it shares that order's identifying features.
+First, these birds have nasal passages called naricorns that attach to the upper bill.
+The bills of Procellariiformes are also unique in that they are split into between seven and nine horny plates.
+The birds produce a stomach oil made up of wax esters and triglycerides that is stored in the proventriculus.
+This can be sprayed out of their mouths as a defence against predators and as an energy-rich food source for chicks and for the adults during their long flights.
+Finally, they also have a salt gland that is situated above the nasal passage and helps desalinate their bodies, due to the high amount of ocean water that they imbibe.
+It excretes a high-salinity solution from the nose.

 Distribution and habitat

 Grey petrels are pelagic and typically stay between 32°S and 58°S during the non-breeding season.
 During the breeding season, they form colonies on several islands.
-Antipodes Island, with an estimate of 53,000 pairs, and Gough Island with 10,000 pairs are the biggest colonies, with others on Prince Edward Island, Marion Island, Tristan da Cunha, Crozet Islands, Kerguelen Islands, Amsterdam Island, Campbell Island, and Macquarie Island.
+Antipodes Island, with an estimate of 53,000 pairs, and Gough Island, with 10,000 pairs, are the biggest colonies, with others on the Prince Edward Islands, Marion Island, Tristan da Cunha, Crozet Islands, Kerguelen Islands, Amsterdam Island, Campbell Island, and Macquarie Island.
 They have an occurrence range of 68800000 km2.